 A Yale-Singapore Management University study shows us that consumers trust prices more when they’re varied, likely for the same reasons that precision pricing works.
 What this means is consumers are more likely to buy a product if it’s priced differently than similar products.

 The study uses packs of gum as examples.
 If two similar packs are both priced the same at 63¢, consumers only bought gum 46% of the time.
-However, when the prices were varied even a little — 62¢ and 64¢ — customers bought gum 77% of the time.
+However, when the prices varied even a little — 62¢ and 64¢ — customers bought gum 77% of the time.